 Sarah knew that she didn’t want her bridesmaids to wear the same identical gown.
 Using inspiration from previous Over The Moon weddings with mix-and-match coteries, she asked her bridesmaids to select their own light blue floral dresses.
 The bridesmaids wore dresses from LoveShackFancy, Veronica Beard, Reformation, and Rebecca Taylor.
 Sarah gifted each lady with gold hoop earrings that best captured their personalities and dresses.

 Even the ceremony seating was laidback.
 “We went for a living room-style vibe,” Sarah says.
 There was an assortment of different seating options: rattan and wicker chairs, poufs, ottomans, and benches—each adorned with a variety of pillows.
 Extended guests watched the waterfront ceremony from their boats.
 For the bridal march, Christian Rottner played an acoustic rendition of “Can’t Help Falling in Love.”
 Sarah and her father walked down the aisle, which was lined with billowing seagrasses in silver canisters.
+She clutched onto her cascading bouquet, arranged by Stems + Co.
 The breeze unfurled her veil at a perfect horizontal angle as she made her way to the altar.
 “It seemed straight out a movie!”

 Sarah’s brother, who also happens to be Brenden’s childhood friend, officiated the ceremony.
 “He did such an incredible job painting a full-circle picture of our childhood, our love story, the importance of family, and the beauty and magic of Bell Island,” Sarah beams.
 The couple proceeded to exchange their own vows.
 Brenden kept guests laughing with his, while Sarah’s vows were more serious.
 When they finally said “I do,” their guests who watched from their boats laid on their horns in celebration of the nuptials.